ProximApp/PiwigoOpenIdConnectNext/README.md

-# Piwigo OpenID Connect plugin
+# Piwigo OpenID Connect plugin - Next version

 OpenID Connect is a Piwigo plugin which allows single sign-on logins using the OpenID Connect protocol.
 The protocol utilizes both the OpenID Connect Core and the OpenID Connect Discovery specifications.
 The plugin supports both the